IS2AI/Central-Asian-Food-Dataset/README.md

-# Kazakh-Food-Dataset
+# Central-Asian-Food-Dataset
-Kazakh Food Dataset (KFD) for food classification contains 21,288 images across 42 food classes of Kazakh and Central Asian cuisine.
+Central Asian Food Dataset (CAFD) for food classification contains 21,288 images across 42 food classes of Central Asian cuisine.
 The dataset is web-scraped and manually annotated.
 Images have various resolution.
 Figure below illustrates the samples and name for each class.

 <img src="https://github.com/IS2AI/Kazakh-Food-Dataset/blob/main/figures/samples.png" width="750" height="700">